-Bield has sufficient cash resources with cash balances of £12.4m as well as investments of £5.9m that are available if required.
-As part of our normal business processes and due to economic environment additional in-year re-forecasts have been produced and our annual 30-year forecasts have been amended to consider the impact of the cost of living crisis.
+Bield has sufficient cash resources with cash balances of £8.9m as well as investments of £5.6m that are available if required.
+As part of our normal business processes and due to the economic environment, additional in-year re-forecasts have been produced and our annual 30-year forecasts have been amended to consider the impact of the cost-of-living crisis.
+Therefore the financial statements have been prepared on a going concern basis.